anonc0v/filinotes/content/CIRO/Oral Surgery/exam 2/Odontogenic infections part 2.md

 - inject 1/3rd, replace 1/3rd with sodium bicarbonate, then inject as normal
 - the sodium bicarbonate will increase the pH

-nosocomial pnemonia - most common infection, esp if they have an endotracheal tube; especially if they have comorbidities - diabetes, hypertension
+nosocomial pneumonia - most common infection, esp if they have an endotracheal tube; especially if they have comorbidities - diabetes, hypertension

 Langer Line's (cleavage lines, relaxed skin tension lines) - incision guidelines - parallel to direction of collagen fibers and underlying muscle fibers; drainage placed in involved space; need to know anatomy to prevent damaging underlying structures